Stella Stevens: Personal life

-Stevens was married to Noble Herman Stephens from 1954 until their divorce in 1957.
+Stevens was married to Noble Herman Stephens from 1954, when she was 16, until their divorce in 1957.
 Their son Andrew was born in 1955.
 Following her divorce she changed the spelling of her last name to 'Stevens' and left her son in the custody of her parents while she sought out a successful acting career.
 In the years following, she and her former husband engaged in a custody battle for their son, with each party accusing the other of kidnapping, before Stevens finally won full custody.
+Her son's professional name is Andrew Stevens.

-In late 1976, Stevens purchased a ranch in Methow Valley near Carlton, Washington on the eastern edge of the Cascade Mountains.
+In late 1976, Stevens purchased a ranch in Methow Valley near Carlton, Washington, on the eastern edge of the Cascade Mountains.
 She also opened an art gallery and bakery in the nearby small town of Twisp, Washington.

 In 1983, Stevens began a long-term relationship with rock guitarist Bob Kulick.
 A little over a year later, he moved into Stevens' Beverly Hills home.
 In March 2016, Kulick and Stevens sold her longtime Beverly Hills home, and she moved to a long-term Alzheimer's care facility in Los Angeles.
 Kulick often visited her there until his death on May 28, 2020.